menandmice/micetro_docs/guides/implementation/configure_azure_dns.rst

 Configure Azure DNS
 ===================

-Azure is natively supported through Cloud Integration.
-An Azure or Azure Government subscription may be added with the *Configure Cloud Service Account Wizard* (see :ref:`configuring-cloud`) in the Management Console.
+Azure is seamlessly integrated into Micetro through Cloud Integration.
+For information about how to add Azure service to Micetro, see :ref:`cloud-integration`.

 .. note::
    At present, configuring a proxy for connections to Azure services is not supported.